I really should have heeded the diabetes warning signs.

-Of those affected with the disease, 90-95 percent have Diabetes Type 2.
+Of those affected with the disease, 90-95 percent have Type 2 diabetes.

--Although generally considered to be inflicted mainly upon adults, a dramatic increase in Type 2 has been occurring in younger adults, as well as in teens.
+-Although generally considered to be inflicted mainly on adults, a dramatic increase in Type 2 has been occurring in younger adults, as well as in teens.

 -Many professionals recommend adults get screenings for Type 2 when they reach the age of 45, and every 3 years thereafter.

 -According to the American Diabetes Association, 57 million Americans currently have Pre-diabetes.